tlrobinson/overrides/README.md

 };
 ```

-You simply apply the Higher-Order Component and get the wrapped component out of the props:
+You simply apply the higher-order component and get the wrapped component out of the props:

 ```javascript
 const Foo = withOverrides(defaultComponents)(